devdbrandy/eloquent-viewable/README.md

 ## Usage

-In the following sections, you will find information about the usage of this package.

 ### Preparing your models

 To make an Eloquent model viewable just add the `Viewable` trait to your model definition.
 This trait provides various methods to allow you to save views, retrieve views counts and order your items by views count.